EXTON OpSuS Mini/Gnome/KDE 32bit/64bit Linux Live USB - version 140119, 140117 respectively 131124

 Alternative USB installation in Linux

-You can (of course) install EXTON OpSuS 13.1 to USB stick also in Linux.
+You can (of course) install EXTON OpSuS 13.1 (all three versions) to a USB stick also in Linux.
 For example in OpenSUSE 13.1.
 In openSUSE, you shall use the program Suse Studio Imagewriter.
 In openSUSE, you must change the file extension .img (of the IMAGE file) to .raw.
+Imagewriter is installed in EXTON OpSuS 13.1 Gnome.

 You can use Samba to connect to your Windows computers in your Network.
 Just open up Konqueror Web Browser and go to (for example) smb://192.168.168.
 It can look like this.